tommyjtl/cs225-potd/README.md

 # cs225-potd

-"Problem of the Day" collection.
+Some of the problem from the POTD collection from CS 225 at UIUC.

 ```bash
 $ clear && make && ./main